-2.2 The delivery of any Products or provision of Services ordered by DKSH or any other conduct of Supplier which is reasonably deemed acceptance of a contract pertaining to the subject matter hereof shall, if made within the aforementioned period, constitute an implicit acceptance by the Supplier of DKSH’s Order and these GCP.
+2.2 The delivery of any Products or provision of Services ordered by DKSH or any other conduct of Supplier which is reasonably deemed acceptance of a contract pertaining to the subject matter hereof shall, if made within the aforementioned 8-day period, constitute an implicit acceptance by Supplier of DKSH’s Order and these GCP.

 3.2 Furthermore, the Supplier warrants that the Products are packed in a manner which ensures safe and undamaged delivery.